Corporate social responsibility

 Teenage Cancer Trust units are their central hubs in each UK region – as new teams of expert staff increasingly travel to other hospitals and to young people’s homes to make sure they reach everyone who needs us, wherever they live.

 And as well as being there for young people after diagnosis, Teenage Cancer Trust also spread the word about the impact of cancer on young people in all sorts of ways.
 They do presentations in schools.
 They help medical professionals and politicians to understand why young people with cancer need specific support.
 And they publish a wide range of no-nonsense information resources.

 Reminiscence Learning is a small charity based in Wellington specialising in dementia, reminiscence, activities and life story work.
 They deliver a range of training for healthcare professionals, family carers and volunteers, as well as community projects for the older person, those with dementia and their carers and those who feel lonely and isolated in the community.
 They also created and deliver the multi award winning intergenerational dementia awareness Archie Project that links primary schools, care homes, sheltered housing schemes, businesses/services and community members to reduce the fear and stigma often associated with dementia and ultimately create more dementia friendly communities.

 Kelvin Balmont is a partner in Clarke Willmott's Southampton Corporate team specialising in acquisitions, disposals, refinancing & real estate finance.View profile >

-Roy Crozier is a partner in Clarke Willmott solicitors' Manchester Intellectual Property team specialising in both contentious and non-contentious IP law.View profile >
+Roy Crozier is a partner and Head of Clarke Willmott solicitors' Intellectual Property team specialising in both contentious and non-contentious IP law.View profile >